 Biodiversity increases resistance of grasslands against plant invasions under multiple environmental changes (Štípková et al., 2021).
 This suggests that biodiversity has a buffering effect.
 Maintaining and enhancing native plant diversity should be a priority to prevent invasion by alien species in an increasingly warmer world (Diamant et al., 2025a).
 Although drought had positive effects on invasion resistance of monocultures, this was not the case for mixtures.
 Nevertheless, the relationship between biodiversity and invasion resistance was still positive under drought, indicating that biodiversity is also important under drought.
 Furthermore, plant diversity strengthened the positive effect of three co-acting factors on invasion resistance, suggesting that enhancing plant diversity should be prioritized to increase resistance of grasslands against invasion in a changing world in which plant communities may be exposed to multiple factors simultaneously (Cheng et al., 2024a).

 Biodiversity often helps communities resist invasion (Gallardo et al., 2024).
 Normally, some invaders are able to impact every ecosystem.
 Weak native species are susceptible to invasion because they cannot compete for nutrients.
 Vulnerable areas susceptible to invasion include areas with low soil retention capacity.
 Invasive species contribute to soil erosion in these areas, leading to the loss of native species.
 In a similar study (Štípková et al., 2021), indicated that ecosystems with few native species are vulnerable to invasion, and as invasion begins chances of colonization increase.
 Environmental conditions support invasion.
-The intensity of solar radiation, the soil type and the characteristics of the forest contribute to chances of invasion (Renčo et al., 2021) .
+The intensity of solar radiation, the soil type, and the characteristics of the forest contribute to the chances of invasion (Renčo et al., 2021) .

 Research done by Bacher S et al. (2024) concluded that invasive species altered habitat structure, rapidly dominating the landscape and affecting existing ecosystems.
 Invasive aquatic species lower oxygen levels, increasing decomposition rates, disrupt nutrient cycling, and contribute to eutrophication, especially during massive die-offs (Jiao et al., 2021).
 This lowers the ecosystem's ability to retain and process nutrients.
 Moreover, certain invasive plants increase the chances and probabilities of fires, changing soil formation (Gallardo et al., 2024).
 Invasive animals also cause loss in biodiversity as they uproot plants, also causing soil erosion.
 Invasive species displace native species, changing ecosystem functions and disrupting the food web.
-Some invader species produce toxins which could harm wildlife or livestock, altering the ecosystem (Rönnfeldt et al., 2026).
+Some invader species produce toxins that could harm wildlife or livestock, altering the ecosystem (Rönnfeldt et al., 2026).

 Aquatic ecosystems are vulnerable to invasive plant species.
 These invasions create multiple environmental and economic problems.
 Invasive aquatic plants change native community composition, displacing native species and changing habitat structure (Li et al., 2025).